-For the Tennessee and Online campuses and for the various extension sites, direct questions concerning the non-discrimination policy in regards to Title IX or inquiries related to Title IX to the lead Title IX Coordinator, Ms. Emili Williams, Director of Institutional Effectiveness, Johnson University, 7900 Johnson Drive, Box 1639, Knoxville, TN 37998. telephone: 865-251-2373. email: ewilliams@JohnsonU.edu.
+For the Tennessee and Online campuses and for the various extension sites, direct questions concerning the sex-based non-discrimination and sex-based harassment policy in regards to Title IX or inquiries related to Title IX to the lead Title IX Coordinator, Emili Williams, Director of Institutional Effectiveness, Johnson University, 7900 Johnson Drive, Box 1639, Knoxville, TN 37998. telephone: 865-251-2373. email: ewilliams@JohnsonU.edu.

-Other inquiries related to Title IX may be referred directly to the U.S. Department of Education's

-Office for Civil Rights at 800-421-3481 or ocr@ed.gov.
+Other inquiries related to Title IX may be referred directly to the U.S. Department of Education's Office for Civil Rights at 800-421-3481 or ocr@ed.gov.